 What happens to the body during orgasm is a lot more famous than what happens afterwards.
-After all, we as a culture are almost entirely focused on getting to that point.
+Just because movies and TV only generally show that latter part doesn't mean that most of our fascination isn't focused on the former.
+That famous scene from When Harry Met Sally?
+Come on, people!
+After all, we as a culture are almost entirely focused on getting to that point, and less.
 But what happens to the body after you orgasm — and why — is it often confusing, strange, slightly weird, and frankly a bit emotionally vulnerable.
-We all know the stereotype that men roll over and want to fall asleep after sex, but do people of different genders really experience post-coital bliss in such different ways?
+We all know the stereotype that men roll over and want to fall asleep after sex, but do people with different genitals really experience post-coital bliss in such different ways?

-Post-orgasmic states are often dismissed as a haze of pleasure, desire, and gender-distinct post-sex experience (men sleep, women talk), but they're actually significantly more complicated, especially considering many orgasms don't involve penis-in-vagina sex.
+Whatever an orgasm looks or feels like to you, post-orgasmic states are often dismissed as a haze of pleasure and intimacy.
+But if you look at the science, they're actually significantly more complicated, especially considering many orgasms don't involve penis-in-vagina sex.
 An orgasm is a major event for the body no matter its sex, involving huge coordination between the genitals, the organs, the hormones, and the brain; it stands to reason that the come-down, as it were, is also a very complex process.
 It may not be pretty — imagine the clean-up after a massive music festival — but it's crucial for understanding why, post-O, people may sometimes feel needy, angry, sullen, or even disoriented.

-So here's the guide to what happens in your body, and in your partner's, once you're lying together breathing heavily in a pile of sweaty sheets.
-Here's a tip: it's not as simple as sitcoms may have led you to believe.
+Here's the guide to what happens in your body once you're breathing heavily in a pile of sweaty sheets.

 We're All Blissfully Relaxed, But In Different Ways

-The mechanism of female orgasm is actually a series of rapid, rhythmic contractions.
+The mechanism of an orgasm for people with vulvas is actually a series of rapid, rhythmic contractions.
 And they're not just in the vagina: an orchestra of pulses go through your genitals, anus, uterus, and pelvic floor all at once, extremely rapidly.
 But it also makes the brain explode, flooding it with opioids from the limbic system, as a "reward" full of pleasure and happiness, satisfying the urge to orgasm created by dopamine.

-A study published in 2011 showed that male- and female-bodied people manifest this happiness in different ways.
-(It's important to note that not everyone with a penis identifies as a man, and not everyone with a vagina identifies as a woman, and the system of hormones that governs these reactions isn't dependent on someone's gender expression.)
-Male-bodied people, it turns out, do not just roll over and go to sleep, as 1950s cartoons would have it; they eat, smoke, ask for favors, or drink — in other words, they keep looking for another source of pleasure after the orgasm has ended.
+According to a report from Salon, people with penises and vaginas manifest this happiness in different ways.
+(Though research often uses binary terms that conflate sex and gender, not everyone with a penis identifies as a man, and not everyone with a vagina identifies as a woman, and the system of hormones that governs these reactions isn't dependent on someone's gender identity.)
+People with penises, it turns out, do not just roll over and go to sleep, as 1950s cartoons would have it; they eat, smoke, ask for favors, or drink — in other words, they keep looking for another source of pleasure after the orgasm has ended.
 Their dopamine hit is over, but they want to recreate it in some other way.
-Female-bodied people, meanwhile, like to communicate, touch bodies, and experience bonding with their intimate partner by staying in the same room.
+People with vaginas, the research suggested, like to communicate, touch bodies, and experience bonding with their intimate partner by staying in the same room.
 They're busy enjoying the after-fuzzies, not looking for another high.

-Importantly, while people with penises do this too, their pull towards it is less strong.
+Importantly, while people with penises like to communicate and increase intimacy too, their pull towards it may not be as strong.
 The reason for that appears to be to do with testosterone levels and how they impact bonding behavior — and we'll get to that in a second.

 People With Vaginas Regain Their Emotional Awareness

 A key part of orgasm is a kind of tunnel vision — and it's not only blocking out the doorbell and construction noise outside.
-Orgasm is actually built on complete focus, and we become effectively blind to any other stimulants, either physical or, it turns out, mental.
-And women in particular become very focused indeed.
+Orgasm is actually built on complete focus, and we become effectively unaware of any other stimulants, either physical or, it turns out, mental.
+And people with vaginas in particular become very focused indeed.